galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/planifier.md

 ---

-## Adding an event to Salesforce calendar
+## Adding an event to the Salesforce calendar

 To plan an event related to a record, click on the ![Galigeo for Salesforce User]({{ site.url }}/assets/img-std-user/Galigeo4SFDC_UserGuide_St-047.png) icon in the list of [actions](/actions-en) available for a record.

 ![Galigeo for Salesforce User]({{ site.url }}/assets/img-std-user/plan_events-new_event_action-en.png){:.img.img-responsive.img-center}

-When the event creation form appears in a modal window, fill in the mandatory fields to create your event.
+The event creation form appears in a modal window, fill in the [mandatory fields](https://help.salesforce.com/articleView?id=event_fields_lex.htm) to create your event in Salesforce.

 ![Galigeo for Salesforce User]({{ site.url }}/assets/img-std-user/plan_events-new_event_modal-en.png){:.img.img-responsive.img-center}

-## Add several events to your Salesforce calendar at once

-### Plan an itinerary
+## Planning an optimized route

 The visit planning module lets you add several events to your Salesforce calendar in a single action.